awsdocs/aws-resource-access-manager-user-guide/doc_source/what-is.md

 ### Using shared resources<a name="what-is-how-shared"></a>

 When the owner of a resource shares it with your account, you can access the shared resource just as you would if it was owned by your account\.
 You can access the resource by using the relevant service's console, AWS Command Line Interface \(AWS CLI\) commands, and API operations\.
-The API operations that principals in your account are allowed to perform vary depending on the resource type and are specified by the AWS RAM permission attached to the resource share\.
-All IAM policies and service control policies configured in your account also continue to apply, which enables you to make use of your existing investments in security and governance controls\.
+The API operations that principals in your account are allowed to perform vary depending on the resource type and are specified by the AWS RAM permissions attached to the resource share\.
+All IAM policies and service control policies configured in your account continue to apply, which enables you to make use of your existing investments in security and governance controls\.

-When you access a shared resource using that resource's service, you have the same abilities and limitations as the AWS account that owns the resource\.
-+ If the resource is Regional, then you can access it from only the AWS Region in which it exists in the owning account\.
-+ If the resource is global, then you can access it from any AWS Region that the resource's service console and tools support\.
-Note that you can view and manage the resource share and its global resources in the AWS RAM console and tools only in the designated home Region, US East \(N\.
-Virginia\), `us-east-1`\.

 ## Service quotas<a name="what-is-limits"></a>